Dance Revelasian《乐舞族》is a semi-professional dance company composed of young adults who are dedicated to promoting ethnic Chinese heritage

 Through movement and performance, our mission is to share traditional, classical, contemporary and ethnic Chinese dance culture at the highest level of quality and passion our company can offer.
 We hope that our pieces, not only help connect Asian Americans with their ethnic roots, but also artistically inspire our audiences.

 Founded in 2003 by Grace Chan, the company kicked off its inception with a summer workshop.
 Since then, Dance Revelasian has been invited to hundreds of performances, produced over 100 pieces of work, and has created a professional reputation for itself throughout the dance community of New England.
 The company has participated in events ranging from cultural events to halftime shows, weddings to dance festivals, and everything in between.
-In addition, we host our very own Dance Revelasian Expo every two years, highlighting our fans’ favorite performances from the recent seasons as well as introduce some of our newest groundbreaking ones!
+In addition, we host our very own Dance Revelasian Expo every two years, highlighting our fans’ favorite performances from the recent seasons as well as introducing some of our newest groundbreaking ones!

 If you are hosting an event that you would like Dance Revelasian to perform at, or are interested in becoming a member, contact us!
 We’d love to dance with you!